spellshift/realm/docs/_docs/user-guide/eldritch.md

 The <b>pivot.smb_exec</b> method is being proposed to allow users a way to move between hosts running smb.

+### pivot.ssh_copy
+`pivot.ssh_copy(target: str, port: int, src: str, dst: str, username: str, password: Optional<str>, key: Optional<str>, key_password: Optional<str>, timeout: Optional<int>) -> None`

+The <b>pivot.ssh_copy</b> method copies a local file to a remote system.
+If no password or key is specified the function will error out with:
+`Failed to run handle_ssh_exec: Failed to authenticate to host` If the connection is successful but the copy writes a file error will be returend.

+ssh_copy will first delete the remote file and then write to it's location.
+The file directory the `dst` file exists in must exist in order for ssh_copy to work.

 ### pivot.ssh_exec
 `pivot.ssh_exec(target: str, port: int, command: str, username: str, password: Optional<str>, key: Optional<str>, key_password: Optional<str>, timeout: Optional<int>) -> List<Dict>`